-Ecosystems may contain grazer food webs in which plants (i.e., producers) absorb non-living nutrients with the help of the sun.
-Animals (i.e., consumers) eat plants and other animals to take in nutrients.
-When plants and animals die or when animals excrete waste, bacteria (i.e., decomposers) feed on the waste materials.
+Ecosystems may contain grazer food webs in which plants (known as producers) absorb nonliving nutrients with the help of the sun.
+Animals (known as consumers) eat plants and other animals to take in nutrients.
+When life-forms die, or when they excrete waste, bacteria (known as decomposers) feed on the waste materials.
 The nutrients then go back into the water and/or soil for reabsorption by producers.

 Regular Temperature and Rainfall Patterns

 Due to complicated global climate patterns, different areas have unique and relatively cyclical climates.

 For example, vegetation in a desert is sparse due to temperature extremes and lack of rainfall.
 The plant life that does exist is adapted to conserve water.
-Desert fauna also have adapted for water conservation, and since desert plants are important sources of water for the animals, many desert plants have developed extreme protection methods (e.g., cactus needles).
+Desert fauna also have adapted for water conservation.
+And since the plants are important water sources for the animals, many of the plants have developed extreme protection methods like cactus needles.